Colorectal Cancer: What to Know

 • A sigmoidoscopy.
 This test is done to view the inside of the rectum.

 • An endorectal ultrasound.
-This test checks how deep a tumor in the rectum has grown and whether the cancer has spread to lymph nodes or other nearby tissues.
+This test checks how deep a tumor in the rectum has grown and whether the cancer has spread.

-Additional tests may be done to find out whether the cancer has spread to other parts of the body (what stage it is).
+More tests may be done to find out whether the cancer has spread to other parts of the body, or what stage it is.
 The stages of cancer include:

-• Stage 0 – At this stage, the cancer is found only in the innermost lining of the colon or rectum.
-The tumor has not spread to other tissue.
+• Stage 0 – The cancer is only in the innermost lining of the colon or rectum and hasn't spread.

-• Stage 1 (I) – At this stage, the cancer has grown into the inner wall (muscle layer) of the colon or rectum.
+• Stage 1 (I) – The cancer has grown into the inner wall of the colon or rectum.

-• Stage 2 (II) – At this stage, the cancer has grown more deeply into the wall of the colon or rectum or through the wall.
-It may have invaded nearby tissue or organs.
+• Stage 2 (II) – The cancer has grown deeper into the wall of the colon or rectum or through the wall.
+It may have reached nearby tissue or organs.

-• Stage 3 (III) – At this stage, the cancer has spread to nearby lymph nodes or tissue near the lymph nodes.
+• Stage 3 (III) – The cancer has spread to nearby lymph nodes or the tissue around them.

-• Stage 4 (IV) – At this stage, the cancer has spread to other parts of the body that are not near the colon, such as the liver or lungs.
+• Stage 4 (IV) – The cancer has spread to other parts of the body that aren't near the colon, such as the liver or lungs.

 How is this treated?

-Treatment for this condition depends on the type and stage of the cancer.
-Treatment may include:
+Treatment depends on the type and stage of the cancer.
+You may need:

 • Surgery.
 In the early stages of the cancer, surgery may be done to remove polyps or small tumors from the colon.
-In later stages, surgery may be done to remove part of the colon (partial colectomy).
+In later stages, surgery may be done to remove part of the colon.

-• Chemotherapy.
-This treatment uses medicines to kill cancer cells.
+• Chemotherapy, which uses medicines to kill cancer cells.

-• Radiation therapy.
-This treatment uses radiation to kill cancer cells or shrink tumors.
+• Radiation, which uses high-energy rays to kill cancer cells or shrink tumors.

 • Radiofrequency ablation.
-This treatment uses radio waves to destroy the tumors that may have spread to other areas of the body, such as the liver.
+This is when radio waves are used to destroy the tumors that may have spread to other areas of the body, such as the liver.

 Follow these instructions at home:

-• If you are admitted to the hospital, tell your cancer care team.
+• If you're admitted to the hospital, tell your cancer care team.

 Where to find more information